sghall/react-d3-transitions/README.md

 <h2>React D3 Chart Transitions</h2>
-<h4>Smooth transitions with no contention over the DOM</h4>
+<h4>Smooth D3 transitions in React with no contention over the DOM</h4>

+There is no use of React's findDOMNode or D3's select, or selectAll in these examples.
+In fact, D3 selection code is not even bundled in the build.

-This repo contains several examples of using React 15.0 in conjunction with the new D3 4.0 ES6 modules.
+The repo contains several examples of using React 15.0 in conjunction with the new D3 4.0 ES6 modules.
 Each example is a mini Redux app that you can check out locally using the instructions below.

 The only assumptions are that you have Webpack and ESlint installed globally...
 ```html